rackerlabs/rackspace-how-to/content/rackspace-email/cannot-connect-to-email.md

     - It is important that you log into the online version of your mailbox to verify that it is still receiving email.
 This is a good indication that the mailbox itself is functioning properly.

 2. **When did the issue start?**
     - An event that took place around the same time could have caused the problem.
-If an event comes to mind, verify that nothing about event could have caused email connectivity problems.
+    *Example: Changes have been made to your office or home network.*

 3. **Have you recently migrated from another provider?**
     - After migrating your mailboxes to Rackspace Cloud Office from an external company, it is necessary to have your mail client connect to the mailbox on the new server.
-For example if you are using a version of Outlook to access your email, you will want to create a new profile that connects to your new mailbox at Rackspace.
-Instructions for configuring your mail client to connect with your recently migrated mailbox can be found at [emailhelp.rackspace.com](emailhelp.rackspace.com).
+    *Example: if you are using a version of Outlook to access your email, you will want to create a new profile that connects to your new mailbox at Rackspace.
+Instructions for configuring your mail client to connect with your recently migrated mailbox can be found at [emailhelp.rackspace.com](emailhelp.rackspace.com).*

 4. **Have you upgraded your mailboxes at Rackspace Cloud Office?**
     - When you upgrade your mailbox, it is possible your mailbox has actually been created again on another sever.
 For example if you upgrade a mailbox from Exchange 2007 to Exchange 2016, your data is migrated from the Exchange 2007 mailbox, to a new mailbox on Exchange 2016.
 This means that you will need to configure your local mail client to connect to the mailbox on the new server.
 Please visit [emailhelp.rackspace.com](emailhelp.rackspace.com) for instructions for configuring your mail client after upgrading.